KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 ☑ CMake tools for Visual Studio (in Individual components tab).

 - Create **PATH** in Environment Variable to MSVC (they will not be created by default).
-CMD comand to automatically set the paths before each MSVC compilatio:
+CMD comand to automatically set the paths to MSVC:
 `call "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvars64.bat"`
 Run this command every time before compiling.